imranbarbhuiya/typedoc-plugin-external-link/README.md

 module.exports = { packageNames, getURL };
 ```

+You can specify custom config file path by adding `externalLinkPath` in `typedoc.json` file.

 ## Buy me some doughnuts

 If you want to support me by donating, you can do so by using any of the following methods.
 Thank you very much in advance!